polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/keygen.md

 ## Option 2: Polkadot-JS Apps

-The same UI that we used to see blocks being produces can also be used to generate keys.
+The same UI that we used to see blocks being produced can also be used to generate keys.
 This option is convenient if you do not want to install subkey.
 It can be used for production keys, but the system should not be connected to the internet when generating such keys.